Outurnate/homepage/content/articles/cybersecurity/philips-iscv.md

 2. What criteria does Philips use for determining whether a vulnerability will get a backported fix?
 ISCV 3.x was still being sold and installed when both of these vulnerabilities were reported.
 Why was the decision made to not issue a patch?
 3. What is Philips' process for disclosing vulnerabilities to customers?
 Philips was unable to point to public or customer communications regarding the resolution of either of these vulnerabilities.
 The existence of these vulnerabilities (and what versions they were fixed in) was limited to internal company confidential documents.

 In an effort to better understand how Philips approaches disclosing vulnerabilities in ISCV, I searched the CVE database as well as Philips' [public security advisories](https://www.philips.com/a-w/security/security-advisories.html).
 The four Philips ISCV CVEs in the database ([CVE-2017-14111](https://www.cve.org/CVERecord?id=CVE-2017-14111), [CVE-2018-5438](https://www.cve.org/CVERecord?id=CVE-2018-5438), [CVE-2018-14787](https://www.cve.org/CVERecord?id=CVE-2018-14787), and [CVE-2018-14789](https://www.cve.org/CVERecord?id=CVE-2018-14789)) have an interesting pattern: none of them are issued by Philips.
 In fact, I could find no evidence that Philips has ever actually used its authority as a CNA to issue a CVE.
 This is further backed by the statement I received in an email from a senior information security officer at Philips: "CVE IDs are not created for this product's issues".
-I was similarily disappointed by Philips' public security advisories.
+I was similarly disappointed by Philips' public security advisories.
 Most of them are information about public vulnerabilities in non-Philips products.
 The two ISCV specific advisories were from 2017 and 2018, which were counterparts to CVE-2017-14111 and CVE-2018-5438.

 # Closing thoughts